linmx0130/plusQL/README.md

  - pQListPagesWidget - a widget used a list to organize the stacked widget pages.
  - pQDigitStopWatch - using QTimer to simulate a digit stop watch.
+ - pQMenuTabWidget - providing a menu and a group of buttons to hide the menu bar and to organize the stacked widget pages.